Good me

 Guming Holdings Limited (known under the brand name Good me; Gǔmíng (古茗, Ancient tea water)) is a publicly listed Chinese teahouse chain.
-Founded in 2010 by Wang Yuna'an and headquartered in Hangzhou, Zhejiang, the company operates primarily in China's lower-tier cities, selling beverages such as fruit tea, milk tea, and coffee through a franchise model.
+Founded in 2010 by Wang Yun'an and headquartered in Hangzhou, Zhejiang, the company operates primarily in China's lower-tier cities, selling beverages such as fruit tea, milk tea, and coffee through a franchise model.

-As of late 2024, Good me had expanded to nearly 9,800 outlets nationwide, making it one of China’s largest bubble tea chains.
+As of late 2024, Good me had expanded to nearly 9,800 outlets nationwide, making it one of China's largest bubble tea chains.
 Guming Holdings went public on the Hong Kong Stock Exchange in February 2025, raising approximately US$233 million in its initial public offering (IPO).

 History

-In 2010, Wang Yun’an founded Good me after graduating from Zhejiang Sci-Tech University.
+In 2010, Wang Yun'an founded Good me after graduating from Zhejiang Sci-Tech University.
 The company opened its first store in Wang's hometown of Daxi in Taizhou, Zhejiang, which had a population under 200,000.

 In its early stages, the business reportedly experienced low sales volumes.
 Over time, Good me adopted a franchise-based expansion model, targeting lower-tier cities.
 The company emphasized cost-effective store designs and consistent branding elements such as bright lighting.